davidje13/Refacto/docs/DEPLOYING.md

 PORT=8080 node index.js
 ```

+You will need to have NodeJS 14 or newer installed.

 You can build on this to configure a database and authentication
 providers.
 Some examples are given below;